Absurdity

-An absurdity is a state or condition of being extremely unreasonable, meaningless or unsound in reason so as to be irrational or not taken seriously.
-"Absurd" is an adjective used to describe an absurdity, e.g., "Tyler and the boys laughed at the absurd situation."
-It derives from the Latin absurdum meaning "out of tune", hence irrational.
+Absurdity is the state or condition of being unreasonable, meaningless, or so unsound as to be irrational.
+"Absurd" is the adjective used to describe absurdity, e.g., "Tyler and the boys laughed at the absurd situation."
+It derives from the Latin absurdum meaning "out of tune".
 The Latin surdus means "deaf", implying stupidity.

-Absurdity is contrasted with being realistic or reasonable In general usage, absurdity may be synonymous with fanciful, foolish, bizarre, wild or nonsense.
+Absurdity is contrasted with being realistic or reasonable.
+In general usage, absurdity may be synonymous with nonsense, meaninglessness, fancifulness, foolishness, bizarreness, wildness.
 In specialized usage, absurdity is related to extremes in bad reasoning or pointlessness in reasoning; ridiculousness is related to extremes of incongruous juxtaposition, laughter, and ridicule; and nonsense is related to a lack of meaningfulness.
 Absurdism is a concept in philosophy related to the notion of absurdity.

-History

-Absurdity has been used throughout history regarding foolishness and extremely poor reasoning to form belief.